Bhabiji Ghar Par Hain!: Awards and nominations

-Controversy
+Controversies

 In March 2016, actress Shilpa Shinde unexpectedly left the show.
 Shinde made several allegations against producers Benaifer Kohli, Sanjay Kohli, co-actress Saumya Tandon, and &TV programming head Vikas Gupta.
 Shinde stated that she was forced to leave the show and was owed ₹32 lakh (3.2 million rupees).
 Benaifer Kohli responded in September 2016 that Shinde's salary had twice been raised in the past as per her demand.

 The matter was taken to Cine and TV Artists Association (CINTAA) and soon after that, Edit II Productions dispatched a legal document to Shinde for her unexplained absence from the production, which continued.

 Shinde mentioned that the makers favoured Tandon over her, citing lack of personal staff for her.
 Benaifer Kohli denied the discrimination claim and said that she never refused any demand from Shinde regarding her costumes, jewellery or make-up.
 Tandon stated: "At the beginning of the show when I signed the contract, I had made it clear to the producers that I will manage my own designer and make-up".

 On 3 March 2016, Sanjay Kohli announced that the show would replace Shinde, whom he accused of unprofessional behaviour.
 Shinde stated &TV falsely accused her of unprofessionalism because she refused to sign a new contract with a clause that she not portray a character like Angoori in the future.
 Binaifer Kohli demanded approximately ₹12 crore (120 million rupees) from Shinde, citing breach of contract as Shinde was trying to work on another show.
 Shinde said there was no such clause and accused Kohli of contract-tempering.

-In March 2017, Shinde filed a First Information Report (FIR) against Sanjay Kohli, whom she accused of sexual harassment.
+In March 2017, Shinde filed a First Information Report (FIR against Sanjay Kohli, whom she accused of sexual harassment.
 According to the FIR:

 Shinde also stated that she talked about the matter to her co-actress Saumya Tandon.
 Shinde further said that after listening to the matter, Tandon's reply was: "No one rapes in our industry, Shilpa".
 Shinde stated that Benaifer Kohli tried to bury the matter and threatened her.
 Tandon responded to Shinde's statement:

 In April 2017, actress Sameeksha Singh, who worked with producers Binaifer Kholi and Sanjay Kholi in their serial Zaara, stated that she was in the same situation when she was working with them.
 She said Sanjay Kohli used to flirt with her but his actions were unacceptable in Shinde's situation.

 Television actress Kavita Kaushik who worked with Sanjay Kohli on his show FIR, questioned why Shinde was quiet for one year and accused her of being a bad example for other girls.
 Shinde replied that she was facing many problems at that time and that it is difficult to publicly address sexual harassment.

 In April 2017, Benaifer Kohli and Sanjay Kohli registered a case against Shinde for defamation.
 On 13 February 2018, Shinde stated the show's makers had approached her and requested her to finish the matter and she had retracted her FIR against Sanjay Kohli.